syntasso/kratix-docs/docs/workshop/part-i/02-installing-a-promise.md

 ```

 Before registering the Worker cluster with the Platform, let's make it ready to
-receive the Works.
+receive the workloads.

 ### Configure the cluster

-Kratix schedules work by writing the documents to the appropriate State Store.
+Kratix schedules works by writing a state declaration (following Kubernetes
+declare-and-converge pattern) to the designated State Store.
+When it comes to
-For reconciliation of the declared state, Kratix does not hold an opinion on
+reconciling the declared state, Kratix remains agnostic about the specific tool
-what tool you should use on the clusters.
+to be used on the clusters.
+In this tutorial, we will utilise

-In this tutorial, we will use [Flux](https://fluxcd.io/) on the Worker, and
+[Flux](https://fluxcd.io/) on the Worker, and configure it to reconcile the
-configure it to reconcile the state from the MinIO bucket.
+state from the MinIO bucket.

-Let's start by installing Flux itself on the Worker:
+Let's start by installing Flux on the Worker:

 ```bash
 kubectl apply \